Fill the Stage

 July 5, 2025 by Daniel Dignan Leave a Comment

 Legends and stories are full of swords.
 King Arthur had Excalibur.
 Sir Lancelot brandished the Sword of Truth.
 King Peter in The Lion, the Witch and the Wardrobe wielded a sword against a wolf, and later, in Prince Caspian, an evil king.
 Aragorn, the mysterious ranger in The Lord of the Rings, waved the sword of his fathers, the Flame of the West.
-A small, yet consequential hobbit handled Sting, a sword with an unusual power.
+And a small, yet consequential hobbit handled Sting, a sword with an unusual power.

 The modern world no longer uses swords in combat, but many thousands of young people train with them in a sport called fencing.
-Like basketball, soccer, and baseball, fencing is a challenging art that requires technique, conditioning, and practice.
-Many kids and teenagers participate in fencing tournaments, and some go on to compete in Olympic events.
+Like basketball, soccer, and baseball, fencing is a challenging sport that requires technique, conditioning, and practice.
+Many kids and teenagers participate in fencing tournaments, and some go on to compete in Olympic competitions.

 Fencing clubs offer instruction and training opportunities.
-You can contact a local fencing club and schedule a training session if you like.
-Generally, sessions involve running, stretching, form drills, and sparing.
+Training involves running, stretching, form drills, and sparing.
 A local club in my area provides all of the equipment: chest guard, jacket, mask, glove, and sword.

 If you want to become athletic, improve your hand-eye coordination, make friends, and compete, fencing might be for you.
 It will boost your confidence, and it’s fun.